dcribb19/trek_century_challenge/README.md

 I used matplotlib to create the bar chart and line graph.
 After creating them, I wanted to consolidate them with some text into one report that can be generated after each ride to check where I stand.
 After listening to episode 17 of The Real Python Podcast, I learned about the reportlab package, which can be used to create .pdfs, and figured that a .pdf would be an ideal document type for this.

-Then, I heard episode 13 of The Real Python Podcast, which introduced me to PySimpleGUI.
+Then, I heard episode 13 of The Real Python Podcast, which introduced me to PySimpleGUI, which I thought could be a nice way to enter and save ride data.
+So, I created a GUI that allows me to enter ride info, and upon clicking 'Submit', generates a new report.

 ## Examples
 <p align='center'>